-The data uploaded will be shared with both the E-way bill and the GST program.
+The data uploaded will be shared with both the E-way bill & GST program.

-The portal will forward the digitally signed JSON back to the seller along with IRN and QR code.
-The invoice is also sent to the customer on their registered email I d.
+The GST Portal will forward the digitally signed JSON with IRN and QR code back to the seller.
+The E-invoice is also sent to the customer on their registered email I d.